History of foreign relations of China: Mao-era foreign policies

 The 1954 Geneva Conference, which sought to resolve issues from the Korean War and the Indochina War, was the PRC's first significant involvement in an international diplomatic event.

 The Bandung Conference in 1955, at which Zhou led the Chinese delegation, was an important milestone for China's foreign relations.
 China developed its foreign relations with many newly independent and soon-to-be independent countries, including making the PRC's first contact with the Arab countries.
 China termed this cooperative approach the "Bandung Line."
 This was the beginning of China's official discourse of South-South cooperation.
 China's Five Principles of Peaceful Coexistence were incorporated into the Ten Principles of Bandung.

-After the Sino-Soviet split, Moscow and Beijing sometimes sponsored rival Communist parties around the world, which expended energy fighting each other.
+In 1971, China began expressing its view of international solidarity through the concept of "Chairman Mao's Revolutionary Diplomatic Line" (Mao zhuxi geming waijiao luxian).
+The concept included both efforts to engage with the peoples of Asia, Africa, and Latin America in opposition to imperialism, as well as China's view of solidarity with workers and oppressed peoples in the capitalist and imperialist countries.
+The idea largely reflected the principles developed at the Bandung Conference, but added an ideological framing for engaging with capitalist countries by distinguishing "the people" of these countries from the policies of their governments, which China continued to criticize.

 China announced its Three Worlds Theory at the United Nations in 1974.
 China's focus on the Third World portrayed as the legitimate leader of the global battle against imperialism and capitalism.
 It urged Third World countries not to side with either the United States or the Soviet Union, viewing both of those count as coveting hegemony over the Third World.
 Mao described Africa and Latin America as the "First Intermediate Zone," in which China's status as a non-white power might enable it to compete with and supersede both United States and Soviet Union influence.

+With the Middle Eastern countries

 China's relations in the Middle East from the founding of the PRC until 1978 were shaped significantly by China's ideological stance.
 China emphasized its own semi-colonial history in an effort to build solidarity with the liberation movements in the Middle East.
 The Arab Liberation movements regarded China as a reliable and strong ally and China viewed the newly independent Middle Eastern countries as "friends standing on the same front".

 From the 1950s through the 1970s, more than half the Middle Eastern countries established diplomatic relations with the PRC.
 In 1971, China established relations with the Middle Eastern countries it had previously deemed as reactionary, such as Kuwait, Iran, and Lebanon.
 When the United Nations admitted the PRC to the China seat in 1971, more than a third of the PRC's votes came from the Middle East.
 As part of its diplomatic commitments to the Arab countries, during this period China did not establish relations with Israel and favored the Arab positions on issues relating to the Arab-Israeli conflict.